sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 the idea that drugs can influence mood, and therapy can influence mood, but no way of talking about the possibility of an **interaction** between the two.
-An interaction between A and B is said to occur whenever the effect of Factor A is *different*, depending on which level of Factor B we’re talking about.
+An interaction between A and B is said to occur whenever the effect of Factor A is *different*, depending on which level of Factor B we are talking about.
 Several examples of an interaction effect with the context of a 2 × 2 ANOVA are shown in :numref:`fig-interactions`.
 To give a more concrete example, suppose that the operation of Anxifree and Joyzepam is governed by quite different physiological mechanisms.
-One consequence of this is that while Joyzepam has more or less the same effect on mood regardless of whether one is in therapy, Anxifree is actually much more effective when administered in conjunction with CBT.
+One consequence of thit is that while Joyzepam has more or less the same effect on mood regardless of whether one is in therapy, Anxifree is actually much more effective when administered in conjunction with CBT.
 The ANOVA that we developed in the previous section does not capture this idea.
 To get some idea of whether an interaction is actually happening here, it helps to plot the various group means.
-In jamovi this is done via the ANOVA ``Estimated Marginal Means`` option - just move ``drug`` and ``therapy`` across into the ``Marginal Means`` box under ``Term 1``.
+In jamovi thit is done via the ANOVA ``Estimated Marginal Means`` option - just move ``drug`` and ``therapy`` across into the ``Marginal Means`` box under ``Term 1``.
 This should look something like :numref:`fig-interaction`.
-Our main concern relates to the fact that the two lines aren’t parallel.
+Our main concern relates to the fact that the two lines are not parallel.
 The effect of ``CBT`` (difference between solid line and dotted line) when the ``drug`` is ``joyzepam`` (right side) appears to be near zero, even smaller than the effect of ``CBT`` when a ``placebo`` is used (left side).
 However, when ``anxifree`` is administered, the effect of ``CBT`` is larger than that of ``no.therapy`` (middle).
 Is this effect real, or is this just random variation due to chance?
 Our original ANOVA cannot answer this question, because we make no allowances for the idea that interactions even exist!
-In this section, we’ll fix this problem.
+In this section, we will fix this problem.

 .. ----------------------------------------------------------------------------